Vishnu19091/Phishing_Detection_Extension/README.md

 ---

-- All Phishing Detection is done via a **FastAPi** backend.
+- All Phishing Detection is done via a **FastAPI** backend.

-- **Authenticated Users** can report Malicious URL in the extension.
+- **Authenticated Users** can report a Malicious URL in the extension.

-- Reported URLs are then used in model to **retrain and enhance prediction**.
+- Reported URLs are then used in the model to **retrain and enhance prediction**.

 - Authenticated Users can **track their activity via a dashboard**.